-- 17. Petitioner failed to make a prima facie case for a reduction in the assessed values for the 2013 or the 2014 assessment years.
+- 16. Petitioner failed to make a prima facie case for a reduction in the assessed value.
 The Board reached this decision for the following reasons: - a.
-Indiana assesses real property based on its true tax value, which the Department of Local Government Finance ("DLGF") has defined as the property's market value-in-use.
+Indiana assesses real property based on its true tax value, which the Department of Local Government Finance ("DLGF") has defined as the property's market value-inuse.
 Ind.
 Code § 6-1.1-31-6(c); 2011 REAL PROPERTY ASSESSMENT MANUAL at 2 (incorporated by reference at 50 IAC 2.4-1-2).
-To show a property's market value-in-use, a party may offer evidence that is consistent with the DLGF's definition of true tax value.
+To show a property's market value-inuse, a party may offer evidence that is consistent with the DLGF's definition of true tax value.
 A market value-in-use appraisal prepared according to the Uniform Standards of Professional Appraisal Practice ("USPAP") will often be probative.
 Kooshtard Property VI v.
 White River Township Assessor, 836 N.E.2d 501, 506 (Ind.
 Tax Ct.
 2005).
 Parties may also offer evidence of actual construction costs, sales information for the property under appeal, sale or assessment information for comparable properties, and any other information compiled according to generally accepted appraisal principles.
 See Id.; see also, I.C. § 6-1.1-15-18 (allowing parties to offer evidence of comparable properties' assessments to determine an appealed property's market value-in-use). - b.
 Regardless of the method used to prove a true tax value, a party must explain how its evidence relates to the subject property's market value-in-use as of the relevant valuation date.
 O'Donnell v.
 Dep't of Local Gov't Fin., 854 N.E.2d 90, 95 (Ind.
 Tax Ct.
 2006); see also Long v.
 Wayne Twp.
 Assessor, 821 N.E.2d 466, 471 (Ind.
 Tax Ct.
 2005).
-The valuation date for each assessment at issue in these appeals was March 1 of the assessment year.
+The valuation date for the assessment date at issue in this appeal was March 1, 2013.
 Ind.
 Code § 6-1.1-4-4.5(f); 50 IAC 27-5-2(c). - c.
 Petitioner presented no probative evidence to support the value he claimed.
 Statements that are unsupported by probative evidence are conclusory and of no value to the Board in making its determination.
 Whitley Products, Inc. v.
 State Bd. of Tax Comm'rs, 70 N.E.2d 1113, 1118 (Ind.
 Tax Ct.
 1998). - d.
-Petitioner had the burden of proof for 2013, but he failed to make a prima facie case for a reduction in assessed value.
-Consequently, Petitioner had the burden of proof
+Petitioner failed to make a prima facie case for changing the assessment.

-- for the 2014 appeal.
-Petitioner offered the same evidence and arguments for both years and the outcome is the same. - e.
 Where a Petitioner has not supported its claim with probative evidence, the Respondent's duty to support the assessment with substantial evidence is not triggered.
 Lacy Diversified Indus. v.
 Dep't of Local Gov't Fin., 799 N.E.2d 1215, 1221-1222 (Ind.
 Tax Ct.
 2003).